We are still here to help

 Any information you give will be treated with care.
 Even if you don’t want to give your name, we can still make sure the person’s care and welfare are protected.

-For more information on Adult Support and Protection, please read this guide to recognising and helping adults at risk of harm (1.05Mb).
+For more information on Adult Support and Protection, please read this Guide to recognising and helping adults at risk of harm (PDF 1.05 MB).

 Publications and reports